 Tax rules for selling cryptoassets also depend on the specific transaction circumstances.
 Generally, you pay Capital Gains Tax when your gains from selling certain assets exceed the tax-free allowance.

-The current Capital Gains tax-free allowance is £12,300 (£6,150 for trusts).
-You don’t need to pay tax on the first £12,300 profit you make from selling cryptoassets unless you’ve already used up your allowance elsewhere, for example, on the profit from the sale of stocks and shares.
+This tax year, the Capital Gains tax-free allowance is £3,000 (£1,500 for trusts).
+This means you do not need to pay tax on the first £3,000 profit you make from selling cryptoassets unless you’ve already used up your allowance elsewhere, for example, on the profit from the sale of stocks and shares.

 You may need to pay Capital Gains Tax when you sell cryptoassets, exchange them for a different type, use them to pay for goods or services or give them away (unless it’s a gift to your spouse or civil partner).